kubernetes/minikube/docs/contributors/build_guide.md

 ## Running Tests

 ### Unit Tests
+In order to run the Unit Tests, you might be required to install the following packages -
+- pkg-config
+- libvirt-dev

 Unit tests are run on Travis before code is merged.
 To run as part of a development cycle: